Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

    Toggles the three columns of `Object-level Restrictions`_.

 Show Active
-   Centers the Tree View to selected object :kbd:`.`.
+   Centers the Tree View to selected object :kbd:`Period`.
 Show/Hide One Level
    Expand one level down in the tree :kbd:`NumpadPlus` and :kbd:`NumpadMinus` to collapse.
 Show Hierarchy